gardener/pvc-autoscaler/docs/proposals/autoscaling-pvcs.md

 #### Dependency on `csi-resizer`

-As the `csi-resizer` is a failure point we have no control over, pvc upscaling may fail because of it.
+As the `csi-resizer` is a failure point we have no control over, PVC upscaling may fail because of it.
 In that case there is nothing that can be done to prevent volume exhaustion.
 Even if the volume is exhausted the worst outcome of it would be: